IamFlowZ/dnd-ui/README.md

 # DnD 5e UI
-UI for accessing Dungeons and Dragons fifth edition reference material
+UI for accessing Dungeons and Dragons fifth edition reference material.
+A [GRANDStack](https://grandstack.io/) application.
+You can see the other half at [dnd-graphql](https://github.com/IamFlowZ/dnd-graphql)

 # Prerequisites
 * Node 8.x>